lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 =============================
 The link that families should be redirected to when they click the "Participate now" button on a study detail page.
 For unscheduled/unmoderated studies, this will be the study itself (e.g. a Qualtrics survey).
 For moderated studies, it should be a link to a scheduling system (e.g. Calendly).

 When the family clicks the "Participate now" button for external studies, the link will automatically include two pieces of information as URL query parameters: the hashed child ID ('child') and the response ID ('response').
-This will allow you to automatically capture and record this information on the study/scheduling page, so that you can link the study responses and child's Lookit account without having to ask the family to enter addintional information.
+This will allow you to automatically capture and record this information on the study/scheduling page, so that you can link the study responses and child's CHS account without having to ask the family to enter addintional information.
 For example, if your Study URL is "\https://example.com", then the family will be directed to a link that has this format:

   \https://example.com/?child=SG7JLN&response=d5c8f502-6588-46c8-84fa-a9657a44fe47

 It is up to the researcher to capture and record the URL query parameter values on the external website.
 Many online experiment/survey tools have documentation on how to do this (e.g. `Qualtrics <https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/passing-information-through-query-strings/#PassingInformationIntoASurvey>`_).
-You can include your own URL query parameters in your Study URL and they will be retained along with the Lookit parameters.
+You can include your own URL query parameters in your Study URL and they will be retained along with the CHS parameters.

 ===========================================
 Scheduling Platform (External studies)